aerogear-attic/aerogear-simplepush-server/server/README.md

       "updates": [{"channelID": "d9b74644-4f97-46aa-b8fa-9393985cd6cd", "version" 2}]"
     }
 The ```updates``` are the channels that the UserAgent acknowledges that it has processed.
-The SimplePush server will try to will resend the the un-acknowledged notifications once.
-This should be a scheduled job later if this is turned into more than a proof of concept.
+The SimplePush server will try to will resend the the un-acknowledged notifications every 60 seconds.

 ### Unregister